Top 7 Green Living Tips

 - The Green Bikes program offers part-time positions to students with basic experience and knowledge of bikes and bike repair.
 Open positions will be listed on Handshake.

-- ReCoop provides part-time positions during the year to staff the ReCoop Book Room and various events, as well as nearly full-time positions for the week of ReCoop, spanning Commencement.
+- ReCoop provides nearly full-time positions during the Collection (finals week and the week after Commencement) as well as the Sale (during first year and returning students move-in).
 Open positions will be advertised via email, Chirps, and other communications.

 - The Organic Farm hires students throughout the school year and the summer.
-Contact the Farm Manager at email@example.com for more information.
+Contact the Farm Manager for more information.

 - Many other organizations, such as On The Loose, the Outdoor Education Center and the 5C Environmental Analysis Program, provide employment opportunities throughout the academic year and the summer.
 Keep an eye out for positions listed on Handshake.